sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 - `n` : `int`
 	- Number of trials.
 - `path` : `str`
-	- Path for result writing.
+	- Path for writing results.
 - `df` : `pandas.DataFrame`
-	- DataFrame Object containing data set.
+	- DataFrame Object containing the data set.

 Upon calling, it will return the following:
 - `measured_vars_w` : `dict`
-	- Execution time for each file format, with `n` number of trials.
+	- Execution time for each file format with `n` number of trials.

 Once we have the expected inputs and outputs, the idea is to perform the following:
-1. Declare a `pandas.core.series.Series` for each of the file formats, where we will store writing times.
-This would result in 8 objects in total.
+1. Declare a `pandas.core.series.Series` for each file format, where we will store writing times.
+This will result in 8 objects in total.
 2. Declare an empty dictionary `measured_vars_w`, used to store key-value pairs of file format-Pandas series of measurements.
 3. Define a `for` loop to iterate over the number of trials `n`.
 4. Define a writing method for each file format.
 5. Set a `start` timer variable before writing execution using the `time.time()` method.
 This will be our initial time marker.
 6. Set an `end` timer variable after writing execution using the `time.time()` method.
 This will be our final time marker.
-7. Calculate the `exec_time` for each loop, by calculating the difference between `end` and `start` variables.
+7. Calculate the `exec_time` for each loop by calculating the difference between `end` and `start` variables.
 8. Append the `exec_time` to our corresponding `pandas.core.series.Series` object.
-9. Upon loop completion, assign a key-value pair to our `measured_vars_w` dictionary corresponding to the file format along with its measured execution times.
+9. Upon loop completion, assign a key-value pair to our `measured_vars_w` dictionary corresponding to the file format and measured execution times.
 10. Remove all generated files except one using the `os.remove` method.
 11. Repeat for all remaining file formats.